paketo-buildpacks/blog/content/posts/0000-webservers-rearchitecture.md

 What if your app is simple enough that you don't need a custom `httpd.conf` or `nginx.conf`?
 Use `BP_WEB_SERVER` to both indicate your server preference and signal to the appropriate buildpack to generate a server configuration file.

-The generated configuration file can be influenced by various environment variables and service bindings to accomplish common configuration options, so you can:
+You can use environment variables and service bindings to tweak the automatically-generated configuration file so that you can:

 - Use a custom directory for static files
 - Enable push-state routing